 Academic Maps What is Social Work?
 Are you someone who wants to create positive change and make a difference in the lives of individuals, families, groups, and communities?
 Then the Bachelor of Social Work (BSW) program at University of Maine at Presque Isle (UMPI) is an ideal choice.
 A diverse profession with a wide range of job opportunities, the Council on Social Work Education (CSWE) accredited BSW program at UMPI, equips future social workers to serve their communities, address social problems, and promote social justice through the use of culturally responsive, strength based and ethical social work practice.
-Most importantly, a BSW degree is recognized nationally and internationally as the choice for organizations seeking social work professionals.
+Most importantly, a social work degree is recognized nationally and internationally as the choice for organizations seeking social work professionals.

 BSW Mission